paleolimbot/libproj/cran-comments.md

 issues with this approach to a PROJ installation.
 This submission attempts to rectify the problems that were identified, including

+* Allow package to be installed without system libraries that are not necessary for the package to function.
 * Rewrite the configure script using autoconf and test it on all the platforms supported by rhub
 * Update the internal PROJ copy to 8.1.0